MicrosoftDocs/architecture-center/docs/solution-ideas/articles/faq-chatbot-with-data-champion-model-content.md

 [!INCLUDE [header_file](../../../includes/sol-idea-header.md)]

-[QnA Maker](/azure/cognitive-services/qnamaker/overview/overview) enables you to create FAQ chatbots as natural conversational layers over existing data.
+[QnA Maker](/azure/cognitive-services/qnamaker/overview/overview) enables you to create FAQ chatbots with existing data.
 This solution idea shows how to use QnA Maker to answer common employee questions.
 The bot responds using existing company knowledge bases (KB).
-QnA Maker can choose from multiple knowledge bases based on the intent of the query.
-And, with [active learning](/azure/cognitive-services/qnamaker/how-to/use-active-learning), data champions can improve the quality of the knowledge bases based on employee feedback.
+The bot can choose from multiple knowledge bases based on the intent of the query.
+And, with [active learning](/azure/cognitive-services/qnamaker/how-to/use-active-learning), data champions in the company can improve the quality of the knowledge bases based on employee feedback.

 ## Architecture for an employee FAQ chatbot